teereks/telegraf-installer/accessory-configs/telegraf/liquorice/README.md

 Agent-configuration can be found in: [telegraf.conf](telegraf.conf).

 - Agent configuration manages flushing and buffering metrics.
-- Controlling inputs in unnecessary, since here the `inputs.influxdb_listener` is service input, which means that it will be listening for incoming metrics constantly.
+- Controlling the inputs is unnecessary, since here the `inputs.influxdb_listener` is service input, which means that it will be listening for incoming metrics constantly.

 ## Inputs